Combodo/iTop/readme.txt

 SLA Management
 --------------
 SLAs can be defined in the service management module.
-When a SLA is not met (and just before it gest too late), the corresponding ticket is higlighted in the dashboard.
+An escalation deadline is automatically computed upon ticket creation.
+In the tickets dashboard, tickets close to reach the deadline are highlighted.
-When the deadline is reached, tickets automatically switch to an "escalation" state.
+When the deadline is reached, the ticket automatically switches to an "escalation" state.
 An acknowledgement is required before returning to normal operations on that ticket.

 Modular setup
 -------------
 It is now possible to select ITIL modules you would like to use.
+For instance, you might want to install only the configuration management along with incident management.

 Major changes
 -------------
-- A brand new data model has been designed to make iTop ITIL compliant.
+- A brand new data model has been designed to make iTop more compliant to ITIL.
-- Graphical views have been developed to represent releation between CIS.
-Two views are available today: "impact" in order to view what CIs are impacted by a given one, and "depends on" to view what CIs impact a given one.
+- Graphical views have been developed to represent the relations between CIS.
-- Relations for computing impacts can be customized.
+  Two views are available today.
+  * "impact" defines the CIs that are impacted by a given CI.
+  * "depends on" defines the CIs that are a threat to a given CI.
-- Those relations are used as well to compute impacted CIs and contacts to notify when an incident occurs.
+  When creating an incident ticket, the impacted CIs and contacts to notify are automatically computed, and attached to the ticket.
-- UI look and feel has been reviewed to make the application more professional.
+- The UI has been reviewed to make the application more professional.
 - The CSV import tool has been improved to make it easier to use.
 - A Web service has been developed to allow tickets to be created automatically from emails.
 This feature simplifies ticket creation for end-users.
 - User management: Finalized the UI to create new users and manage their profiles
-- Authentication: added the possibility to rely on an LDAP authentication, or and external authentication (e.g. Web Server single sign-on, relying on a .htaccess file)
+- Authentication: Added the possibility to rely on an LDAP authentication, or and external authentication (e.g. Web Server single sign-on, relying on a .htaccess file)